In “What is UDI and Why It Matters,” the author reviews the fundamentals of UDI, the FDA’s Final Rule applications, and its global significance.

 FDA’s Final Rule (Federal Register – UDI Definition) states a Unique Device Identifier (UDI) is a code that sufficiently identifies a medical device throughout its distribution and use.
-The UDI is comprised of a static component, “Device Identifier” (DI), and a dynamic component, “Production Identifier” (PI).
+The UDI is comprised of a static component, a “Device Identifier” (DI), and a dynamic component, a “Production Identifier” (PI).

 The DI itself is made up of your Labeler Identification Code and a code that pinpoints the specific version or model of that device.
-PI, on the other hand, includes manufacturing information for that specific device, such as lot or batch number, serial number, expiration date, or manufacturing date (both in YYYY-MM-DD format).
+PI, on the other hand, includes manufacturing information for that particular device, such as lot or batch number, serial number, expiration date, or manufacturing date (both in YYYY-MM-DD format).

 Reprocessed and Single-Use Devices

-This section of the rule stipulates individual single-use devices, all of which are the same version or model, must be distributed together in a single device package, is intended to be stored in that device packaging until removed for use, and is not intended for individual sale.
+This section of the rule stipulates individual single-use devices, all of which are the same version or model, must be distributed together in a single device package, are intended to be stored in that device packaging until removed for use, and are not intended for individual sale.
 However, it does not apply to implanted devices, which require a UDI on the package of the individual device.
 Federal Register – Single-use Device

 Stand-Alone Software

-Stand-Alone Software that is regulated as a medical device, must also bear a UDI.
+Stand-alone software that is regulated as a medical device must also bear a UDI.
 The software version should be included in the production identifier.
 If the software is downloaded from a website, the UDI must be in plain text (i.e., not in AIDC format) and displayed whenever the software is started and/or in the plain text displayed through a menu command, such as the “About” screen.
 If Stand-Alone Software is sold in a package, the package must have the UDI on its label.
 However, the DI of packaged software may be identical to the downloaded version.
 Federal Register – Stand-Alone Software

 Why Now?
 Why Does It Matter?